 - Large orders of over 10 images (new and database images) – The hourly rate of $30.19 will be applied.

-Users must complete and sign the Agreement to Conditions form for image orders.
+Users must complete and sign the Agreement to Conditions form for image orders using AdobeSign or downloaded as a PDF and returned to email@example.com.
 Publication or public display of photographic material is subject to the general guidelines of the University of Illinois Archives.

 Orders will not be completed until payment is received.
-The ALA Archives accepts checks and major credit cards (Visa, MC, AmEx, Disc).
-Checks should be payable to the University of Illinois and mailed to the American Library Association Archives.
-Please include a copy of correspondence relating to your order.
-Credit card information may be mailed or phoned to the Archives.
-Please do not send via e-mail.
+The ALA Archives accepts major credit cards (Visa, MC, AmEx, Disc).
+A link to securely submit payment information will be provided by the Archives.
+Please do not send credit card information via e-mail.

 Permission to examine or to copy archival material does not convey the right to publish or reproduce the material.
 Publication privileges may be secured upon the joint authorization of the Executive Director of the American Library Association or the Archivist and the holder of the copyright and, in some instances, the donor of the material.
 The copyright holders may be the writers, their heirs or assigns, their legal representatives, or the American Library Association.
 The University of Illinois Archives assumes no responsibility for the infringement of copyrights held by the original authors, creators, or producers of materials.